AWikia/CentralProcessingEnd/README.md

 You can see the current latest version of CPE [here](https://snap.berkeley.edu/snap/snap.html#present:Username=hm100&ProjectName=CPE%20Blocks)

 # Contributions
 You're free to leave an issue if something does not work as expected on the library so as to fix them ASAP.
+See also [out contributing guidelines]](CONTRIBUTING.md)